How To Spot A Problem With Your Water Main

 If your line runs beneath or near a large tree or other plants, the roots can burrow into the main line, blocking or breaking the connection and impacting the water supply.
 This can cause low water pressure in the fixtures in your home, or slow drainage in the shower, sinks and tub.

 If you detect any one or more of these problems and suspect a break, first, shut off the water to your main valve.
 This will end the continual flow from the city connection.
-Next, contact Quality Plumbing, Heating & Cooling to set up an appointment for an inspection or repair.
-You can rely on us for prompt and professional water line services in Knoxville.
+Next, contact Quality Plumbing, Heating, Cooling & Electrical to set up an appointment for an inspection or repair.
+You can rely on us for prompt and professional water line services in Morristown.